 Describe how the scaling would affect acres/activities and if not proportionately reduced, why?

-Funding would be centered on acquiring protection properties first.
-With the limited amount of funding remaining, only a few of the properties would be restored and all but two enhancement projects would have to be removed.
-Funding would be solicited again for restoration and enhancement.
+Funding would be centered on acquiring one of the protection projects first, as it is important to connect two previously protected parcels.
+With the remaining funds, only a few of the projects would be restored and only one would be enhanced.
+Funding would be solicited again.